albertywu/holdem/README.md

-# Texas Hold'em
+# Texas Hold'em 🃁

-Trying my hand at Java...
+Trying my hand at Java

+---

+To Build & Run, use:

 `./run.sh`